A/N Thanks to everyone who has been reading and giving feedback! I feel really encouraged by the enthusiasm expressed so far :)

 The publican drew a tankard of ale for the porter—this 'Weasley'—and the pair began to converse earnestly, the older wizard casting many a sly and furtive look about the room as they talked.
 At last they both straightened, and the publican led the younger man over to where I was seated.

-"Miss Granger," said Mr. Fletcher with an oily smile, "allow me to present you to my par-tic-ular friend, Ronald Weasley, otherwise Porter of Malfoy Manor."
+"Miss Granger," said Mr Fletcher with an oily smile, "allow me to present you to my par-tic-ular friend, Porter Weasley of Malfoy Manor."

 I stood and curtsied, and was gratified to observe the copper-haired wizard remove his cap and bow respectfully in return.
 "Honoured to make your acquaintance, miss," he said, a pleasant tinge of colour spreading across his freckled cheeks as he addressed me.
 "Fletcher tells me you're to be the new Governess at the Manor."